pilagod/waallet-contract/README.md

 > If you use default passkey, the PasskeyAccount address would be `0xF4bb6e38fC8A5ec977D4Fdc74B4E0fa84c8dc704`.

+> [!NOTE]
-These contracts are mainly owned by `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`.
-For easier management, deployer 1 (`0x70997970C51812dc3A010C7d01b50e0d17dc79C8`) handles Counter and non-account abstraction contracts.
-Deployer 2 (`0x3C44CdDdB6a900fa2b585dd299e03d12FA4293BC`) handles account abstraction v0.6.0 contracts.
-Deployer 3 (`0x90F79bf6EB2c4f870365E785982E1f101E93b906`) handles account abstraction v0.7.0 contracts.
-Owner and deployers are the first four addresses from the mnemonic `test test test test test test test test test test test junk`, and the first address has unlimited balance of ether.
+> These contracts are mainly owned by `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`.

+For management purpose, we use deployer 1 (`0x70997970C51812dc3A010C7d01b50e0d17dc79C8`) to deploy [periphery contracts](#periphery-contracts).
+Deployer 2 (`0x3C44CdDdB6a900fa2b585dd299e03d12FA4293BC`) deploys [account abstraction v0.6.0 contracts](#account-abstraction-v060-contracts).
+Deployer 3 (`0x90F79bf6EB2c4f870365E785982E1f101E93b906`) deploys [account abstraction v0.7.0 contracts](#account-abstraction-v070-contracts).
+Contract owner and deployers are derived from the first four addresses of the mnemonic `test test test test test test test test test test test junk`, and the owner (`0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`) has unlimited balance of ether.

-> Please make sure the contracts in the submodules(`lib`) are added into `src/artifacts/0.6/Artifacts.sol` or `src/artifacts/0.6/Artifacts.sol` for being compiled.
+> Please make sure the contracts in the submodules(`lib`) are added into `src/artifacts/{0.6,0.7}/Artifacts.sol` for being compiled.

 Clean resources for testnet: